 The Last of the Cruisers:

-Unhappily, he was to learn from the British Barque, the 'Barracouta', carrying some current newspapers, that not only had the Southern government fallen some two months or so earlier, but his recently completed operations against the Whaling Fleet had clearly taken place after the surrender of the South!
+Waddell had long been out of touch with any sources of information and not had any contact with any other vessels for some weeks.
+So it must have been with some relief on August 2nd 1865, when he was able to hail and stop a merchant ship sailing from the San Francisco area.
+Unhappily though, he was to learn from the British Barque, the 'Barracouta', carrying some current newspapers, that the Southern government had fallen some two months or so earlier meaning his recently completed operations against the Whaling Fleet had clearly taken place after the surrender of the South!
 This unwelcome news could well be even more serious when he realized that both he and the ship might well be guilty of Piracy in a civil court of law.
-Following his meeting with the 'Barracouta' and discussions with both her captains and his crew, Captain Waddell and his officers now had to plan their immediate future.
+Following his meeting with the 'Barracouta' and discussions with both her captains and his crew, Captain Waddell and his officers deliberated on their immediate future.

 The now deserted ship was towed to the newly completed dock 'Herculaneum' to await her fate.
-The U.S. Government now took control of the vessel, and the U.S. Consul who was based in Liverpool, was tasked to find a crew and Captain in order to sail the ship to the United States.
+The US Government took control of the vessel and the US Consul who was based in Liverpool was tasked to find a crew and Captain in order to sail her to the United States.
 He contracted a Captain Freeman, an experienced sailor from the New York area.

 Captain Freeman was able to hire 55 seamen - and under pressure from the consulate, he attempted to get the vessel to sea despite the time of the year.
 The winter of 1865/6 was particularly bad with severe storms in the Western Approaches and after nearly a month at sea, Captain Freeman was forced to return with a damaged ship and barely any supplies.
-He reported that the ship badly needed docking for repair to both the hull, masts and sails, following his report Freeman appears to have found other employment!
-The ship remained in Liverpool until the end of 1866, wher she was reported to have been regularly visited by her former Skipper.
+He reported that the ship badly needed docking for repair to the hull, masts and sails.
+Following his report Freeman appears to have found other employment and the ship remained in Liverpool until the end of 1866 where she was reported to have been regularly visited by her former Skipper.
 It seems Waddell, who stayed in the Liverpool suburb of Waterloo, frequently took a carriage ride to visit his former charge.

-Fate however, finally caught up with 'Majidii', while at anchor near Stone harbour.
-In early April of 1872, a tremendous storm struck the coast of Zanzibar, over a hundred ship were blown ashore and the 'Majidi' was one of the victims.
-Re-floated with heavy damage to her hull and decking, she was eventually pumped dry but it was then decided to have the British Salvage Company that had re-floated her, take the ship under tow to the Port of Bombay where there would be better repair facilities than in Zanzibar.
-Following her return in July of 1872, she was soon back in service, sailing with a German Captain and a native crew but after departing Stone Harbour on her first voyage, she vanished and it was several weeks before HMS Briton was reported to have recovered several survivors adrift from the ship in the Mozambique Channel.
+Fate however finally caught up with 'Majidii' while at anchor near Stone harbour.
+In early April 1872, a tremendous storm struck the coast of Zanzibar.
+Over a hundred ship were blown ashore and the 'Majidi' was one of those victims.
+Re-floated with heavy damage to her hull and decking, she was eventually pumped dry but it was then decided to have the British Salvage Company that had re-floated her, take the ship under tow to the Port of Bombay where there were better repair facilities than in Zanzibar.
+Following her return in July of 1872 she was soon back in service, sailing with a German Captain and a native crew; but after departing Stone Harbour on her first voyage, she vanished and it was several weeks before HMS Briton was reported to have recovered several survivors adrift from the ship in the Mozambique Channel.
 The Captain of the British ship stated that some of the survivors had accused the German Captain of deliberately running the 'Majidi' aground in was order to allow a German Ship Building Company to offer a replacement vessel.

 The wreck of the former cruiser, the CSS Shenandoah is still out there, on a reef somewhere in the Mozambique Channel.
-One cannot help but feel she deserved a better fat
+One cannot help but feel she deserved a better fate?

 Kindly submitted by Dennis Brindle, Member, 290 foundation (BVI) Inc